Save on Pinterest

 Rearview mirror on the windshield of the car

-Kristen of Cool Mom Picks often finds her family car full of kids as well as the stuff her four kids have piled up in the backseat, making visibility difficult.
-That’s why she believes a panoramic HD camera rearview mirror is a car safety feature no vehicle should be without.
-She prefers the “camera mode Chevy built into the rear view that displays a clear panoramic view from the back of the car straight on the mirror itself, to give you a better picture of what’s going on around you.”
+Kristen of Cool Mom Picks often finds her family car full of kids as well as full of all the stuff her four kids have piled up in the backseat.
+That makes visibility difficult.
+That’s why she believes a panoramic HD camera rearview mirror is a car safety feature no vehicle should be without, like the “camera mode Chevy built into the rearview that displays a clear panoramic view from the back of the car straight on the mirror itself, to give you a better picture of what’s going on around you.”

 7 / 17